What is Introspection and Why is It So Important

 Meditation requires you to be in the present and be fully engaged with what you’re doing right now.
 And as such, it allows you to spend time with yourself, understand your full potential, release negative thoughts and feelings and break down mental barriers.

 Knowing your personality implies being more self-aware.
 You are also aware of your views and beliefs, connections, and values.
 We hope this article will help you on your journey to self-reflection.
-Taking a few minutes a day to self-reflect can lead to a happier, more meaningful, and more productive life, so make sure to incorporate introspection into your self-care routine using the practices we’ve shared above.
+Taking a few minutes a day to introspection can lead to a happier, more meaningful, and more productive life, so make sure to incorporate introspection into your self-care routine using the practices we’ve shared above.